mdeguzis/SindenLightgunLinux/research.md

 ## What is needed?

-Beyond starting the Sidnen lightgun service:
+Beyond starting the Sidnen lightgun service, one of a few requirements needs to be fullfilled:
-* Game must support lightgun natively OR
+* Game must support lightgun natively
 * Using a universal border in desktop mode (gnome extension)
+* Border enabled in an emulator or frontend
+* Border enabled in Steam's GameMode (Decky Loader plugin)

 ## Links